MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 ### Why do you want to fine-tune a model?

-You might be ready for fine-tuning if:

-- You can clearly articulate a specific use case for fine-tuning and identify the [model](../how-to/model-catalog.md) that you hope to fine-tune.

-  Good use cases for fine-tuning include steering the model to output content in a specific and customized style, tone, or format.
-They also include scenarios where the information needed to steer the model is too long or complex to fit into the prompt window.
-- You have clear examples of how you addressed the challenges in alternate approaches and what you tested as possible resolutions to improve performance.
-- You identified shortcomings by using a base model, such as inconsistent performance on edge cases, inability to fit enough shot prompts in the context window to steer the model, or high latency.
+Finetuning can be useful if you have a specific use case for a pre-trained LLM.
+For example, if you have a generic pre-trained model but you would like to use the model for more specific topics.
+Before you begin Finetuning a model you can consider if you've identified shortcomings when using a base model.
+These shortcomings can include: an inconsistent performance on edge cases, inability to fit enough shot prompts in the context window to steer the model, or high latency.

-You might not be ready for fine-tuning if:
+Use cases for fine-tuning a model can be:

-- There's insufficient knowledge from the model or data source.
+- Steering the model to output content in a specific and customized style, tone, or format.
-- You can't find the right data to serve the model.
+- Ddjusting the complexity and length of the output.
-- You don't have a clear use case for fine-tuning, or you can't articulate more than "I want to make a model better."

 If you identify cost as your primary motivator, proceed with caution.
 Fine-tuning might reduce costs for certain use cases by shortening prompts or allowing you to use a smaller model.
 But there's a higher upfront cost to training, and you have to pay for hosting your own custom model.
 For more information on fine-tuning costs in Azure OpenAI Service, refer to the [pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).